Youth and Educator Awards

 - Impact: List how activities improved, beautified and preserved the visual aspects of your community, helped to positively change people's attitudes and behaviors, or minimized the impact of waste and promoted responsible waste handling.
 Add any statistical information, if applicable.
 (20 points, 300 words maximum)

 - Innovation: Describe unique and/or creative ways the nominee went above and beyond the call of duty.
 (20 points, 300 words maximum)

-- KTB Mission: Describe how the nominee supports the KTB mission, “to educate and engage Texans to take responsibility for improving their community environment.”
+- KTB Mission: Describe how the nominee supports the KTB mission, “to inspire and empower Texans to keep our communities clean and beautiful.”
 (20 points, 300 words maximum)

 - Supplemental Materials: Used to substantiate the responses in your written summary.
 Upload 2-5 items, such as letters of support, pictures from events, flyers promoting an event, scanned page of a notebook, etc. (10 points)